Nidhi120804/Portfolio/README.md

    cd Portfolio-
    ```

+2. **Frontend Setup:**
+   - Navigate to the client folder: `cd client`
-2. Open `index.html` in a web browser or serve through a local server
+   - Open `index.html` in a web browser or serve through a local server
+   - All frontend assets are organized in the `client/assets/` directory

+3. **Backend Setup:**
-3. For full functionality (contact form), ensure PHP is configured on your server
+   - Ensure PHP is configured on your server
+   - The PHP backend files are in the `server/` directory
+   - Configure your web server to handle PHP requests to the server folder

 ## Form Validation